vlaskz/stem-awesome-list/README.md

 Tecnologia - [EN] Ben Eater - Subscribe to see tutorial-style videos about electronics, computer architecture, networking, and various other technical subjects.
 If you want to see more on a particular subject, leave a comment and I'll try my best to add more. https://www.youtube.com/c/BenEater.

+Technology - [EN] Linus Tech Tips - Linus Tech Tips is a passionate team of "professionally curious" experts in consumer technology and video production which aims to inform and educate people of all ages through our entertaining videos.
+We create product reviews, step-by-step computer build guides, and a variety of other tech-focused content. https://www.youtube.com/c/LinusTechTips

 Tecnologia - [PT] Live de Python -  Um canal sobre Python e desenvolvimento de software de uma maneira geral.  https://www.youtube.com/c/Dunossauro

 Tecnologia - [PT] KDE Brasil - Grupo de usuários, desenvolvedores, admiradores e demais entusiastas brasileiros, ou lusofalantes do KDE. https://www.youtube.com/c/KDEBrasil/